mnbujold/arduino-breakout/README.md

 This is a version of the arcade classic Breakout! for the Arduino platform.
 (For an example of gameplay, see: http://www.play.vg/games/10-Breakout.html).

 This version was developed and runs on the Arduino Mega 2560.
-It uses the Adafruit ST7735 LCD module for output and a (10k) analog joystick for input.
+It uses the Adafruit ST7735 LCD module and speaker for output, and a (5k) analog joystick and a basic pushbutton for input.

 To Compile:
 With the Arduino Mega 2560 board connected, type 'make upload'